NushkanNizmi/SE4051---Trends-in-Digital-Media-Lab-02/README.md

 - Move out of the zone:
   - Light returns to **white**
   - Exit log appears in the Console
+---
+# Is the implementation working as expected?
+If not, investigate the problem and resolve it using your programming knowledge.
+---

 # Part D — NPC Reaction (Simple “AI” Behavior) (30 Minutes)